Damianchii/html-interview/README.md

 # HTML Interview Questions

 ### What does a `doctype` do? | Co robi `doctype` ?
-* Specifies the version of the markup language used in a document, helping browsers interpret and render the content correctly
+* Specifies the HTML standard, helping browsers interpret and render the content correctly
-* Określa wersję języka znaczników używanego w dokumencie, co pozwala przeglądarkom poprawnie interpretować i renderować zawartość
+* Określa standard języka HTML.
+Polecenie jest wystawiane jeszcze przed definicja wlaciwego dokumentu
 ### How do you serve a page with content in multiple languages? | Jak udostępnić stronę z treścią w wielu językach?
 * Use the `lang` attribute to specify the language in tag
 * Użyj atrybutu `lang`, aby określić język w znaczniku